 Those that desire to stop using kratom wonder how long the withdrawal symptoms may last.
 This will largely depend on various factors, such as:

 On Days 1-3, the withdrawal symptoms may peak, feeling an increase in anxiety, body aches, headache or migraine, mood swings, and depression.
-It is during this phase that it’s tempting to reach out and use again to feel better.
+It is during this phase that it’s tempting to reach out and use it again to feel better.

 After Day 3, the withdrawal symptoms should be decreasing in intensity.
 The physical symptoms will subside first.
 The psychological ones, like depression, cravings, or anxiety, can take longer.
 Lingering symptoms will vary from person to person and depend on things like support or mental health.